Placeholder-Software/Dissonance/docs/Basics/Quick-Start-UNet-LLAPI.md

 To place the default Dissonance object into your scene, drag and drop the `DissonanceSetup` prefab from the `Dissonance/Integrations/UNet_LLAPI` folder into your scene.

-Once you have instantiated the `DissonanceSetup` prefab, you should have an object with two scripts attached: "Dissonance Comms" and `UNetCommsNetwork`.
+Once you have instantiated the `DissonanceSetup` prefab, you should have an object with two scripts attached: `Dissonance Comms` and `UNetCommsNetwork`.

 ## Step 2: Configure the Network